A BetMGM-branded game was added to the popular game show “The Price Is Right.”

 That suggests a relatively small under-18 audience live.
 Still, online casino gambling is illegal for people under 21.

 Exposure still matters, though: summer breaks, sick days, classroom TVs, and—most significantly—clips on YouTube, TikTok, and connected-TV apps extend reach to teens.
+CBS also lists The Price Is Right as TV-G, which raises additional questions about gambling-brand integration on a general-audience show.

 The Price Is Right-BetMGM segment doesn’t involve wagering, but a gambling operator brand embedded in a beloved game show can normalize betting language, prize seeking, and other risky behavior.